Skip to main content

 Get Help – For Partners

-If your partner is struggling with porn, you are not alone—know that there is hope, and there is help.
-As you navigate this difficult situation, there are supportive communities and resources available to you.
+If your partner is struggling with porn, you are not alone—know that there is hope and there is help.
+As you navigate this difficult situation, supportive communities and resources are available to you.
 Below is a non-exhaustive list of several resources for those experiencing hurt because of their partner’s porn consumption.
 Note that this isn’t a complete resource list.

 Disclaimer: For those who may find themselves involved in this sensitive situation, their responses can differ.
-This is why resources need to fit the specific needs of whoever is seeking them.
-Some of these resources are gender-specific, others are religiously-affiliated, others use a variety of approaches.
-Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to resources that are helpful to those who need support.
+This is why resources must fit the specific needs of those seeking them.
+Some of these resources are gender-specific, others are religiously affiliated, and others use a variety of approaches.
+Fight the New Drug is a non-religious and non-legislative organization.
+It focuses on awareness and education, offering support resources to those in need.
 Including this list of recommendations does not constitute an endorsement by Fight the New Drug.

 Bloom